Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/lcd-kit.md

 ![Kit Complete](/images/getting-started/losant-iot-dev-kits/lcd-kit/kit-complete.jpg "Kit Complete")

-## 7. What's next?
+## 7. What's Next?

 This workflow is just a starting point.
 Losant can connect this device to many different outputs and other 3rd-party services.
 As an additional challenge, see if you can figure out how to Slack a message to your office whenever it gets to hot.

 Since the firmware accepts line one and line two, you can send it any data for all different types of projects!

 <a href="https://twitter.com/share" class="twitter-share-button" data-url="https://store.losant.com/products/lcd-kit" data-text="Just installed my @LosantHQ #IoT LCD kit" data-size="large">Tweet</a>
 <script>!function(d,s,id){var js,fjs=d.getElementsByTagName(s)[0],p=/^http:/.test(d.location)?'http':'https';if(!d.getElementById(id)){js=d.createElement(s);js.id=id;js.src=p+'://platform.twitter.com/widgets.js';fjs.parentNode.insertBefore(js,fjs);}}(document, 'script', 'twitter-wjs');</script>

 Don't stop now!
 Losant has several kits available.